PaulinaLP/cancer-detection/README.md

 ## Lintering and formating.
 Pylint, black and isort are used for code formatting and linting.

+### How to run the application?
+You must run make setup or make setup --always-make

 ### Airflow functioning:
 Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor workflows.
 It allows users to define workflows as Directed Acyclic Graphs (DAGs), which represent a sequence of tasks and their dependencies.